saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 **Total: 10/36 = 28% → 28/100**

-Sarah broke the silence.
-"We're not even close to agent-ready.
-Pilots will keep failing until we fix the foundation."

-Krish studied the breakdown.
-"What's the production threshold?"

-"86/100," Marcus replied.
-"We need 31 points.
-We have 10.
-That's a 21-point gap—significant infrastructure work ahead."
+Five critical gaps.
+One moderate strength.
+A 21-point climb to reach the 86/100 production threshold.

 The transformation roadmap began there.

-**Diagram 5: Echo Health's INPACT™ Transformation—28/100 to 86/100 in 10 Weeks**
+**Figure 2.5: Echo Health's INPACT™ Transformation—28/100 to 86/100 in 10 Weeks**

 ```mermaid
 graph TB